Pelvic Floor Disorders

 Dr. Clark Donat cares for gynecology patients and patients in the Pelvic Pain Program.

-Kristina Fitzgerald, LATC, MSPT, DPT, PRPC, is a doctor of physical therapy at the Women’s Medicine Collaborative.
-She graduated from Northeastern University with a bachelor’s degree in athletic training and earned a master of science degree in physical therapy at the University of Rhode Island.
+Kristina Fitzgerald, LATC, MSPT, DPT, PRPC, is a doctor of physical therapy in the department of Pelvic Rehabilitation.
+She graduated from Northeastern University with a bachelor’s degree in athletic training and earned a Master of Science degree in physical therapy at the University of Rhode Island.
+Dr. Fitzgerald completed her doctorate of physical therapy at the MGH Institute of Health Profession.
+She is certified as a prenatal and postpartum physical therapy practitioner.
+She is a certified pelvic rehabilitation practitioner, skilled in the diagnosis and treatment of pelvic dysfunctions for all patients throughout the life cycle.
+In addition to her clinical experience,

 Ellen Flynn, MD is a psychiatrist in Women’s Behavioral Medicine at the Women’s Medicine Collaborative.
 A clinical assistant professor of psychiatry and human behavior and a clinical assistant professor of medicine at The Warren Alpert Medical School of Brown University, Dr. Flynn is co-director of the contemplative studies scholarly concentration and co-director of the mindfulness-wellness program at The Warren Alpert Medical School of Brown University.